gmu-gd/web22-spring/schedule/index.md

 ---

 ### February 28 &mdash; Week 6
+A general review on some coding and design topics covered in previous weeks.

+---

+### March 7 &mdash; Week 7
 This week we will cover semantic HTML and the first week of learning about flexbox.

 #### Class Lessons